matifali/dockerdl/README.md

 ## Support

-- Please give a star (⭐) if using this has helped you.
+- Give a star (⭐) if using this has helped you.
 - Help the flood victims in Pakistan by donating [here](https://alkhidmat.org/).

 ## References